Winnti – BioGenix Solutions

 2025-11-20: Domain graph-api-sync.bioanalytics.net registered via privacy proxy.

-2025-12-04: CaliSyncPro v4.2.1 delivered via vendor update channel; trusted vendor exception policy skips OCSP/CRL check at deployment.
+2025-12-04: CaliSyncPro v4.2.1 delivered via vendor update channel.
+OCSP check performed at deployment – certificate returns VALID (because it has not been revoked; the supplier is compromised, not their certificate).
 Winnti dropper executes on three bioreactor workstations, harvests NTLM credential hash for svc-rdbridge-admin from memory via encoded PowerShell command.

 2025-12-10 (first session): HANSEN-SAP-01 uses harvested svc-rdbridge-admin hash (Pass-the-Hash via NTLM) to authenticate through the Collaborative Bridge into Azure AD, bypassing Conditional Access via COLLBRIDGE-EXCL-003.
 First GenixLibrary batch read session: 19 files, Fermentation-Seq-Archive-2023.